-We are subject to various U.S. anti-corruption laws and other anti-bribery and anti-kickback laws and regulations.
+$We are subject to \ various \ U.S. \ anti-corruption \ laws \ and \ other \ anti-bribery \ and \ anti-kickback \ laws \ and \ regulations.$

 We are subject to the U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), and other anticorruption, anti-bribery, and antimoney laundering laws in the jurisdictions in which we do business.
 These laws generally prohibit us and our employees from improperly influencing government officials or commercial parties in order to obtain or retain business, direct business to any person or gain any improper advantage.
 The FCPA and other applicable anti-bribery and anti-corruption laws also may hold us liable for acts of corruption and bribery committed by our third-party business partners, representatives and agents who are acting on our behalf.
 We and our third-party business partners, representatives and agents may have direct or indirect interactions with officials and employees of government agencies or state-owned or affiliated entities and we may be held liable for the corrupt or other illegal activities of these third-party business partners and intermediaries and employees, representatives, contractors and agents, even if we do not explicitly authorize such activities.
 These laws also require that we keep accurate books and records and maintain internal controls and compliance procedures designed to prevent any such actions.
-While we have policies or applicable law, for which we may be ultimately held responsible and our exposure for violating these laws increases as our international presence expands and as we increases sales and operations in foreign jurisdictions.
-Any violation of the FCPA or other applicable anti-bribery, anti-corruption and anti-money laundering laws could result in whistleblower complaints, adverse media coverage, investigations, imposition of significant legal fees, loss of export privileges, severe criminal or civil sanctions or suspension or debarment from U.S. government contracts, substantial diversion of management's attention, a drop in our stock price or overall adverse consequences to our business, all of which may have an adverse effect on our reputation, busin
+While we have policies and procedures to address compliance with such laws, we cannot assure that our employees and agents will not take actions in violation of our policies or applicable law, for which we may be ultimately held responsible and our exposure for violating these laws increases as our international presence expands and as we increases sales and operations in foreign jurisdictions.
+Any violation of the FCPA or other applicable anti-bribery, anti-corruption and anti-money laundering laws could result in whistleblower complaints, adverse media coverage, investigations, imposition of significant legal fees, loss of export privileges, severe criminal or civil sanctions or suspension or debarment from U.S. government contracts, substantial diversion of management's a